 - Look at whether you can find more favourable banking options such as joining a credit union with lower interest rates

 - Seek financial advice and support to help you look at other alternatives such as:

 - Seeking temporary relief by lodging a ‘declaration of intention to present a debtor’s petition’ (DOI).
 This will give you 21 days relief from your unsecured debts.
 Use this time wisely to come up with an action plan to get out of debt

-- Look at more formal solutions such as a Debt Management Plan, refinancing your home loan, Debt Consolidation, Debt Agreements and as a last resort, Bankruptcy.
+- Look at more formal solutions such as a Debt Management Plan, refinancing your home loan, Debt Consolidation, Debt Agreements and Bankruptcy.

 Debt relief companies in Australia offer a range of financial help and advice including helping you to manage your finances better, how to improve your credit score, as well as more formal options to help you get out of debt such as negotiating with your creditors on your behalf and helping you find suitable debt consolidation loans.

 Remember that not all debt relief companies will be suited to you and they can offer a range of different services.
 Make sure you do your homework upfront to find a reputable and accredited debt relief company to help you.
 ASIC can help you identify if they’re a licenced financial provider in Australia, while most accredited companies will be registered with a financial or state-based association.
 Reviews from third-party websites, friends, family and acquaintances can help you find debt help companies with a good reputation.